itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 \square_D = [0, 1]^D = \{ (x_1, x_2, \ldots, x_D) \in \mathbb{R}^D \mid 0 \leq x_i \leq 1 \text{ for all } i = 1, 2, \ldots, D \}
 $$

-The notation $\square_2$ ($D=2$) specifies the case shown in PurpleMind's video, but we will derive the equation for arbitrary dimensions in this video.
+The notation $\square_2$ ($D=2$) specifies the case shown in PurpleMind's video, but we will derive the equation for arbitrary dimensions in this post.

 > Notice that the volume of the subspace of all voronoi cells is a constant regardless of
 > the number of cells since the volume of anything that fills $\square_D$ is $1^D$.